krishna-thapa/zio-inspirational-quote/Readme.md

 - [x] Add the favorite quote API endpoints for the users
 - [ ] Use of the fs2/ZIO Stream for reading the quotes from the postgres as stream
 - [ ] Add the Swagger API management tool
+- [ ] Add the Postgres full text search and new API endpoint for it
 - [ ] Add the Redis for the cache management and to handle the uniqueness on the random quotes
 - [ ] Dockerized the whole app and deploy the image to the GitHub docker hub
 - [ ] Start writing some test cases